-For a short time, until 1 November 2021, you can be authorised to declare goods ‘not at risk’ without having your own fixed address in Northern Ireland.
+You can continue to use the current arrangements.
+This means you can be authorised to declare goods ‘not at risk’ without having your own fixed address in Northern Ireland.

 If you move goods into Northern Ireland to be processed, and wish to declare these goods ‘not at risk’, you’ll need to meet additional requirements.